 Adams could not tell the commission how much in losses the PIC incurred from having to liquidate its stocks at that particular moment in time or what was liquidated.

 However, Matjila’s first email instruction sent to Adams’s superior had detailed that liquidity should be created “by selling Anglo only”.

 Adams will furnish the commission with more details at a later stage.

-“We checked what would be liquid for [us] to sell and in order to settle on December 21 and then the second thing would be what was actually the right time for us to be liquidating those positions without unnecessarily creating losses for the clients,” Adams explained.
+“We checked what would be liquid for [us] to sell and in order to settle on December 21 and then the second thing would be is ou actually the right time for us to be liquidating those positions without unnecessarily creating losses for the clients,” Adams explained.

-Adams said payment to Ayo was loaded onto the PIC system in two parts on December 20 2017.
+The payment to Ayo was loaded onto the PIC system in two parts on December 20 2017, Adams said.
 The first was for an amount of R500-million, followed by another of just under R3.8-billion.